37th Training Wing: Vietnam War

-The wing continued its combat operations in South Vietnam until 30 March 1970 when the 37th Tactical Fighter Wing was inactivated as part of the drawdown of American forces in South Vietnam.
+The wing continued its combat operations in South Vietnam until 30 March 1970 when it was inactivated as part of the drawdown of American forces in South Vietnam.
 The wing was replaced by the 12th Tactical Fighter Wing which moved without assets from Cam Ranh Bay Air Base.

-During the wing's combat tour in South Vietnam, it was awarded the Presidential Unit Citation, eight Vietnam campaign streamers, two Air Force Outstanding Unit Awards with Valor, and the Republic of Vietnam Gallantry Cross with Palm.
+During the wing's combat tour in South Vietnam, it was awarded the Presidential Unit Citation, eight Vietnam campaign streamers, two Air Force Outstanding Unit Awards with Combat"V" Device, and the Republic of Vietnam Gallantry Cross with Palm.

 Tactical Air Command

 George Air Force Base

 The 37th was reactivated on 30 March 1981 by Tactical Air Command at George Air Force Base in Victorville, California.
 Its mission was to provide pilot transition training to the F-4G Phantom II "Wild Weasel" radar suppression aircraft.
 The mission was transferred to the 37th from the 35th Tactical Fighter Wing, which was TAC's primary F-4E Phantom II training organization in a mission realignment.
 Both wings were under the TAC's 831st Air Division.
 Assigned squadrons of the 37th (Tail Code: "WW") at George were: